klhang/JS-Frontend-Project/README.md

 - Get a green bundle with `webpack`
 - Learn enough `D3.js` to render an object

-**Day 2**: Dedicate this day to learning the how to connect to Alpha Vantage APIs.
+**Day 2**: Dedicate this day to learning how to connect to Alpha Vantage APIs.
 Goals for the day:

 - Learn enough about the Alpha Vantage APIs
 - Having the data from Alpha Vantage rendered in the Heatmap.